MicrosoftDocs/memdocs/sccm/protect/deploy-use/vpn-profiles.md

 ---
 title: VPN profiles
 titleSuffix: Configuration Manager
-description: Learn how to use VPN profiles in System Center Configuration Manager to deploy VPN settings to users in your organization. ms.date: 04/10/2018 ms.prod: configuration-manager ms.technology: configmgr-protect
+description: Learn how to use VPN profiles in Configuration Manager to deploy VPN settings to users in your organization. ms.date: 04/10/2018 ms.prod: configuration-manager ms.technology: configmgr-protect